Coordinates#

 property cylindrical#

 Cylindrical coordinates.
 Returns azimuth, z, rho.
-See coordinates concepts for more information.
+See see Coordinate Systems and Coordinates for more information.

 property elevation#